 In addition, salt takes the bitter taste out of food and acts against cravings.
 Since it also has a positive feedback loop, unlike sugar, your body will tell you when you’ve had enough salt.

-Accordingly, if you’re aiming for a smooth start on the ketogenic diet, you don’t need to fear salt.
+Accordingly, you don’t need to fear salt if you aim for a smooth start on the ketogenic diet.

 Since the keto diet increases the need for sodium, I recommend always seasoning foods sufficiently with a natural salt like pink Himalayan salt.